rpmik/Lua-Yawman-Control-LR-C172/README.md

 Assignments closely matches Yawman's PMDG 777 mappings.
 See their [discord](https://discord.gg/dcpTc5KP).

+But the wheel is trim by default.
+However, I have made it move a bit faster with the wheel.
+Pitch up and down with the POV up and down works, but they're for fine adjustments.

 # Assignments are In Work!
 Sixpack 1, 2, 3, 4, 5, and 6 are referred to as SP1, SP2, SP3 etc. These are the two rows of three buttons, where the upper-most left button is 1 and the lower-most right button is 6.